d-moos/MLJourney/lesson_10_game_states.md

 This preserves the optimal policy of the original MDP while still providing denser feedback.

-In practice for Rocket League-like games you will:

-- Start with a simple base reward (goals for/against).
-- Add a **small number** of carefully chosen shaping terms (e.g., ball towards goal, touches, staying in play).
-- Watch replays to ensure the agent is not exploiting the reward in unintended ways.
+In practice, for Rocket League-like games you will usually start with a simple **base reward** that gives positive points for scoring a goal and negative points when a goal is scored against you.
+On top of this you can add a **small number** of carefully chosen shaping terms, such as a small reward for moving the ball towards the opponent's goal, for making controlled touches, or for keeping the ball in play.
+During experiments it is important to watch replays or visualize trajectories to check whether the agent is exploiting the reward in unintended ways, and to adjust or remove shaping terms that encourage obviously undesirable behavior.

 ## 💻 Practical Implementation